xieyuheng/biysc2021-notes/src/02-logic-in-lean-part-2.md

 Because of proof irrelevance, Lean forgets the exact content of the proof and only remembers its type.
 All the proof terms can then be used in later proofs.
-All of this falls under the giant umbrella of the `Curry--Howard correspondence <https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence>`__.
+All of this falls under the giant umbrella of the [Curry--Howard correspondence](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence).

 We'll now continue our study of the remaining logical operators: *and* (`∧`), *or* (`∨`),